 EU Exit is causing uncertainties in the business landscapes that SMEs are trading in.
 There are not likely to be any firm political decisions made in the EU negotiations until mid-November 2018 and possibly later.
 But now is the time to plan what the likely outcomes and impacts are for your business.
 EU Exit planning needs to become a priority in your business.
 As we get closer to November, there should be more information around any deal or a ‘no deal’ scenario.

 Until then, ‘plan to be flexible’.
 One advantage an SME has is that it can be nimble and respond to change, sometimes more successfully than larger organisations.
 But good information and responsive planning is key at this stage.

 Ensure there is someone responsible for monitoring EU Exit at a senior level in your organisation, with access to professional advice and good sources of information.
 Make EU Exit planning a priority.

 Reassure your customers

-Your customers are also considering how Brexit will impact them and, if they are planning for the possible scenarios, they will need to understand how your business will be affected by Brexit.
+Your customers are also considering how EU Exit will impact them and, if they are planning for the possible scenarios, they will need to understand how your business will be affected by EU Exit.
 Your customers may be concerned that you will not be able to supply them in the same timely manner or that your prices will affected.
 Your customers may be concerned that contracts can no longer be fulfilled or that the agreement is affected by changes in legislation, as we exit.
 This should be the time to open a dialogue and show that you are preparing.
 There will be inevitable changes, but showing you are looking to remain competitive and to mitigate risks, you may increase your customers’ confidence in your business.

 Be open with your customers about your planning process and ask to be included in your customers’ plans